phei-iuen/phei-iuen.github.io/index.md

 I am crazy fan of both Chinese Kunqu opera and western opera.

 I know Mandarin Chinese, English, latin and some ancient Greek.
-If possible, I would like to learn more about Greek and Akkadian.
+If possible, I would like to learn more about other Sino-tibetan and Akkadian languages.

 It was once my dream to major in paryrology, epigraphy or old Chinese phonology.